HanHsunShih/Coding3FinalProject/README.md

 ## Demo

 ## How to train a pix2pix(edges2fish) model from scratch
-- prepare data
+- prepare data<br>
-  └── prepare images using Photoshop
+  └── prepare images using Photoshop<br>
-  └── Save each layer(.png) from PSD file by Python └── Resize PNG images and save them as jpg into resized folder └── Detect edges of all images
+  └── Save each layer(.png) from PSD file by Python<br>
+  └── Resize PNG images and save them as jpg into resized folder<br>
+  └── Detect edges of all images<br>
-  └── combine target(resized) image and edge image
+  └── combine target(resized) image and edge image<br>
-  └── Save each layer from PSD file by Python
+  └── Save each layer from PSD file by Python<br>

 ## Prepare Data